No, this isn’t a piece about The Eagles, although they are a part of it. It is actually something from the heart …. about going to my dentist.

-Recently I met Dr George Druttman of Cap City Dental in Cannon Street in the City of London.
+Recently I met Dr George Druttman of Cap City Dental in the City of London.
 Although he is a Brit, George obtained his postgraduate degree in the USA and practised for many years in Sydney, Australia.

 He learned a very different attitude to dental health and aesthetics in those countries as well as patient anxiety and pain management.
 It turned out to be exactly what I really needed.

 I was at the stage of being so self-conscious about the state of my teeth, not to mention my aesthetics, that I would put my hand in front of my mouth to hide my teeth every time I smiled.